GitHubDragonFly/HTML_CSS_JS_Flask/README.md

    - if using a server then try the following link via the URL option:
    - `https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/vrml/house.wrl`
  - FBX viewer appears to be fully functional in the online preview, see the `Usage` section for the link
+ - 3DM viewer appears to be fully functional in the online preview, see the `Usage` section for the link
  - MMD viewer supports animation, changing pose, extras and audio:
    - appears to be fully functional in online preview, see the `Usage` section for the link (`ammo.wasm.wasm` file needed to be added to the `templates` folder so the loading of local files would work - whatever the reason behind this is)
    - tested with three.js examples and has audio delayTime set for those (with current value of 3.5)